fjwright/Run-REDUCE-0/UserGuide.md

 This item is inactive unless there are open output files, in which case it brings up a dialogue that allows you to select and shut one or more of the open output files using the REDUCE `SHUT` command.
-It uses a special dialogue, not a file selector, that only shows open output files.
+It uses a special dialogue, not a file selector, and only shows open output files.

 ### Shut Last Output File